krishna0119/Data-Cleaning-and-Preprocessing-task-1-/README.md

 -CSV format data files

-//Dataset Description
+//Dataset Description//
 Column	:Description
-year	:The manufacturing year of the vehicle. make	:The brand or manufacturer of the vehicle. model	:The specific model of the vehicle. trim	:Additional designation for the vehicle model. body	:The body type of the vehicle (e.g., SUV, Sedan). transmission	:The type of transmission in the vehicle (e.g., automatic). vin	:Vehicle Identification Number, a unique code for each vehicle. state	:The state where the vehicle is registered. condition	:Condition of the vehicle, possibly rated on a scale. odometer	:The mileage or distance traveled by the vehicle. color	:Exterior color of the vehicle. interior	:Interior color of the vehicle. seller	Name of the vehicle seller or dealership. mmr	:Market value estimate of the vehicle. sellingprice	:Actual sale price of the vehicle. saledate	:Date of sale, originally in unstructured string format.
+-year	:The manufacturing year of the vehicle.
+-make	:The brand or manufacturer of the vehicle.
+-model	:The specific model of the vehicle.
+-trim	:Additional designation for the vehicle model.
+-body	:The body type of the vehicle (e.g., SUV, Sedan).
+-transmission	:The type of transmission in the vehicle (e.g., automatic).
+-vin	:Vehicle Identification Number, a unique code for each vehicle.
+-state	:The state where the vehicle is registered.
+-condition	:Condition of the vehicle, possibly rated on a scale.
+-odometer	:The mileage or distance traveled by the vehicle.
+-color	:Exterior color of the vehicle.
+-interior	:Interior color of the vehicle.
+-seller	Name of the vehicle seller or dealership.
+-mmr	:Market value estimate of the vehicle.
+-sellingprice	:Actual sale price of the vehicle.
+-saledate	:Date of sale, originally in unstructured string format.

 //Cleaning and Preprocessing Steps
 - Removed duplicate rows.